A long-lived project that still receives updates

 Default Colors

-The default colors are the colors of the respective browsers, both in light mode and in dark mode.
+The default colors are the colors of the respective browsers, both in light and in dark mode.

 Favicon